robotamer/Bottle-tutorial/tutorial.rst

 That's all.
 As you can see, the template is plain HTML this time.

 Now we are able to extend our to do list.

-By the way, if you prefer to use POST-data: This works exactly the same why, just use ``request.POST.get()`` instead.

 Editing Existing Items - Dynamic Routes
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~